projectcapsule/capsule/docs/proxy/standalone.md

 oil-production      Active   2m
 ```

 _Nota Bene_: once your `ID_TOKEN` expires, the `kubectl` OIDC Authenticator will attempt to refresh automatically your `ID_TOKEN` using the `REFRESH_TOKEN`, the `OIDC_CLIENT_ID` and the `OIDC_CLIENT_SECRET` storing the new values for the `REFRESH_TOKEN` and `ID_TOKEN` in your `kubeconfig` file.
 In case the OIDC uses a self signed CA certificate, make sure to specify it with the `idp-certificate-authority` option in your `kubeconfig` file, otherwise you'll not able to refresh the tokens.
 Once the `REFRESH_TOKEN` is expired, you will need to refresh tokens manually.

-## RBAC
+## RBAC Considerations
-The service account used for `capsule-ns-filter` needs to have `cluster-admin` permissions.
+Currently, the service account used for `capsule-proxy` needs to have `cluster-admin` permissions.

 ## Configuring client-only dashboards
-If you're using a client-only dashboard, for example [Mirantis Lens](https://k8slens.dev/), the `capsule-ns-filter` can be used as in the previous `kubectl` example since Lens just needs for a `kubeconfig` file.
+If you're using a client-only dashboard, for example [Lens](https://k8slens.dev/), the `capsule-proxy` can be used as in the previous `kubectl` example since Lens just needs for a `kubeconfig` file.
 Assuming to use a `kubeconfig` file containing a valid OIDC token released for the `alice` user, you can access the cluster with Lens dashboard and see only namespaces belonging to the Alice's tenants.

-For web based dashboards, like the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), the `capsule-ns-filter` can be installed as sidecar container.
+For web based dashboards, like the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), the `capsule-proxy` can be installed as sidecar container.
 See [Sidecar Installation](./sidecar.md).